thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 ```

 If we decide to be lazy and not define that second function body, Haskell will
-compile, but warn us about the *non-exhaustive pattern*.
-What we've created at
+compile, but warn us about the *non-exhaustive* pattern match.
+What we've
-that point is a *partial function*.
-If such a program ever attempts to match
+created at that point is a *partial function*.
+If such a program ever attempts
-`getAge` with a `Person` that has no age, we'll see one of the few runtime
+to match `getAge` with a `Person` that has no age, we'll see one of the few
-errors possible in Haskell.
+runtime errors possible in Haskell.

 A person's name is always there, but their age may or may not be.
 Defining two
 constructors makes both cases explicit and forces anyone attempting to access a